The Best Adirondack Chairs Aren’t Just for Summer

 While it’s not as durable as the others listed here, it’s definitely our go-to budget-friendly buy.
 Most Adirondack chairs are an investment, but if you’re not ready to spend hundreds, perhaps even a thousand, on one (or a few), then this lightweight option may be your best bet.
 It comes with fun details like built-in cup and phone holders, which make it ideal for casual backyard hangs.

-To elevate the lounge experience, add the ottoman onto Neighbor’s take on the Adirondack (it checks the essential boxes: sloped silhouette, low height, curved back, and sturdy armrests).
+To elevate the lounge experience, add the ottoman onto Neighbor’s take on the Adirondack.
+(It checks the essential boxes: sloped silhouette, low height, curved back, and sturdy armrests.)
 Both are sustainably made with rot-resistant teak sourced from FSC-certified forests.

 Adirondack chairs are known for their distinct high back, but Rosecliff Heights’s streamlined take looks even taller.
 Featuring only two slats, this chair’s straight lines are emphasized by its sharp-looking arms and sides.
 “These chairs are very sturdy, and the seat is nice and wide.
 I also really like that they don’t sit too low to the ground to make it difficult to get out of, as some Adirondack styles tend to sit a little too low for me,” one reviewer writes.
-And since they’re made from weather-resistant, UV-treated polystyrene, they should last season after season, whether you place them on a porch or around a firepit.
+And because they’re made from weather-resistant, UV-treated polystyrene, they should last season after season, whether you place them on a porch or around a firepit.

 For a chair that looks as if it’s been naturally weathered away by the ocean, this coastal version of the Adirondack chair is simplistic in construction but gorgeous to look at.
 Its recline is deeper than the others, but the whole thing is sturdy and made from cabbage-bark wood.